Skip to main content

 • Cost : High-tech vehicles and equipment are more expensive.
 There is a large amount of money to cover research, development and materials for software, modified vehicle parts and sensors.

-• Prone to hacking : Autonomous vehicles could be the next target for hackers since the vehicle tracks and monitor details of the owner and personal data.
+• Prone to hacking : Autonomous vehicles could be the next target for hackers since the vehicle tracks and monitors details of the owner and personal data.

 • Safety and security concerns : Unexpected glitches may happen.
 Technology is constantly updating – a faulty code could cause accidents.